 The total number of units taken for "Pass/No Pass" may not exceed 12 semester units in courses applicable to the associate degree (courses numbered 90-399).
-Pass/No Pass courses must be outside those required for a student's major, unless this is the only grading option for a course.
-There is no restriction on the number of units that may be taken for Pass/No Pass in non-degree applicable course work.
+There is no restriction on the number of units that may be taken for Pass/No Pass in non- degree applicable course work.

 Pass/No Pass grading requires students to regularly attend class and complete course work.
-A student will receive a "P" on his/ her transcript if class work is of "C" quality or better.
+A student will receive a "P" on his/her transcript if class work is of "C" quality or better.
 An incomplete designation will be available to students using the P/ NP option in conformance with the grading policy.